-While county jail spending is rising, jail billing is rising even more quickly, and counties are facing a growing gap between their share of incarceration costs and the amount they can actually pay.
-The amount billed to the counties by the Regional Jail and Correctional Facility Authority represents the statutorily required charge of \$48.25 per person-day.
-Yet this amount does not necessarily reflect what counties are able to pay to the Regional Jail and Correctional Facility Authority.
+While county jail spending is rising, jail billing is rising even more quickly, and counties are facing a growing gap between the true costs of jail incarceration and the amount they can actually pay.
+The amount billed to the counties by the Regional Jail Authority represents the true cost of jail incarceration.
+Yet this amount does not necessarily reflect what counties are able to pay to the Regional Jail Authority.
 The average gap between billing and payments from 2014 to 2019 was \$1.6 million.
 This masks the true depth of the problem, as jail debt exploded in 2015.
 In fact, between 2015 and 2019, counties were unable to fully meet their jail costs collectively, with total payments falling short by an average of \$2.3 million per year, indicating that counties are incarcerating beyond their ability to pay (Figure 5).